 - People who want a small whole life policy

-Why do people purchase final expense insurance and burial insurance policies?
+Why do people purchase final expense insurance policies?

-For many, a final expense insurance policy or burial insurance policy will be a perfect fit.
+For many, a final expense insurance policy will be a perfect fit.
 This also holds true for those seeking funeral insurance who want to make sure that the funeral bills are covered.
 It is better to have some coverage than none.

-The best burial insurance policies are typically cash value whole life insurance, which lasts your whole life.
+The best final expense insurance policies are typically cash value whole life insurance, which lasts your entire life.
 As a result, these types of policies will generally be priced higher than term life insurance

-Another reason for a higher price tag is because burial insurance and final expense policies are designed for unhealthy older individuals that have a pre-existing health or lifestyle condition that precludes them from getting other types of life insurance coverage.
+Another reason for a higher price tag is because final expense policies are designed for unhealthy older individuals that have a pre-existing health or lifestyle condition that precludes them from getting other types of life insurance coverage.

 I was already told I couldn’t qualify for a term life insurance policy!